charlie14-3/leaderboard-backend/README.md

 # leaderboard-frontend
-This includes the react code for frontend section of leaderboard app.
+This includes the backend section of this app which is build on Node.js